Dr. Lisa Cleckner

 During the academic year, Cushman is the Director of Introductory Biology Laboratories in the Biology Department at Hobart & William Smith Colleges.
 She has worked at the Colleges since 2007, after completing her PhD at the University of Maryland Center for Environmental Science in Fisheries Science in 2006.
 She received her Masters of Science in Environmental Science at The Johns Hopkins University (2001) and is an alumna of William Smith College (1998).

-Invasive Species Project Manager
+Terrestrial Invasive Species Program Manager

 Professor of Geolimnology and Hydrogeochemistry